Identifying Early Signs of Friedreich’s Ataxia Can Help Speed Time to an Accurate Diagnosis

 After confirming a diagnosis of FA with a genetic test, you can begin to build a multidisciplinary disease management team for your patients.

-Stay ConnectedSign up to receive information, including news and resources for FA.
+Stay ConnectedSign up to receive the latest news and resources for FA.

 References: 1.
 Indelicato E, Nachbauer W, Eigentler A, et al. Onset features and time to diagnosis in Friedreich’s Ataxia.
 Orphanet J Rare Dis.
 2020;15(1):198.
 2. National Institute of Neurological Disorders and Stroke.
 Friedreich Ataxia Fact Sheet.
 November 15, 2021.
 Accessed March 16, 2022. https://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Fact-Sheets/Friedreichs-Ataxia-Fact-Sheet.
 3. Parkinson MH, Boesch S, Nachbauer W, Mariotti C, Giunti P. Clinical features of Friedreich’s ataxia: classical and atypical phenotypes.
 J Neurochem.
 2013;126(suppl 1):103-117.
 4. Schulz JB, Boesch S, Bürk K, et al. Diagnosis and treatment of Friedreich ataxia: a European perspective.
 Nat Rev Neurol.
 2009;5(4):222-234.
 5. Fogel BL, Perlman S. Clinical features and molecular genetics of autosomal recessive cerebellar ataxias.
 Lancet Neurol.
 2007;6(3):245-257.
 6. Galea CA, Huq A, Lockhart PJ, et al. Compound heterozygous FXN mutations and clinical outcome in friedreich ataxia.
 Ann Neurol.
 2016;79(3):485-495.
 7. Wallace SE, Bird TD.
 Molecular genetic testing for hereditary ataxia: what every neurologist should know.
 Neurol Clin Pract.
 2018;8(1):27-32.